The Macroeconomic Effects of Corporate Tax Reforms: Relation to the Macroeconomics Literature

-It is possible to relate the proposed corporate tax with the familiar concept of a ``capital income tax'', i.e. a tax imposed on the income produced by the productive factor ``capital''.
-Under a constant return-to-scale technology, it is possible to unambiguously define capital income using Euler Theorem:
+It is insightful to relate the corporate tax proposed in this paper with the familiar concept of a ``capital income tax'', i.e. a tax imposed on the income produced by the productive factor ``capital''.
+Under a constant return-to-scale (CRS) technology, it is possible to unambiguously define capital income using Euler Theorem.
+Aggregate output can be expressed as: